 - the Policy and Procedures for Addressing Discrimination and Harassment at the University of Illinois at Urbana-Champaign,

-- the Agreement (PDF) by and between The Board of Trustees of the University of Illinois and the Graduate Employees' Organization (GEO) (for graduate assistants that are covered); with respect to any complaint alleging a violation of the Agreement (PDF), and
+- the Agreement (PDF) by and between The Board of Trustees of the University of Illinois and the Graduate Employees' Organization (GEO) (for graduate assistants that are covered); and

 - the Academic Human Resources Office.